metova/dummy/README.md

 that can be included in other gems so that everything is already setup.

 Gem functionality can just be patched into existing classes, or you can make your own.
-For example, to test Devise authentication in a gem, you could just make a new controller and inherit from Metova::Dummy::ApplicationController.
+For example, to test Devise authentication in a gem, you could just make a new controller and inherit from `Metova::Dummy::ApplicationController`.

 ```ruby
 class AuthenticationTestController < Metova::Dummy::ApplicationController